westfall123/CEG-4110-01-Homework1/README.md

 color picker and begin drawing their own art piece.
 Once finished this application allows the user to save his or her art piece directly to their android phone's photo gallery.

+Deployment Instructions
+---
+In the homework1 folder you will navigate to the following directory and find the executable apk Homework1\app\build\outputs\apk\debug\app-debug-apk

 Instructions
 ---
 Below are example images of what the two screens the application has looks like.
 On the first page the